Ultra-transient grating spectroscopy for visualization of surface acoustics

-In the traditional interpretation of the TGS experiment, the individual fringes generate both surface acoustic waves (SAWs) and bulk acoustic waves, where the former propagate along the surface and the latter into the whole half-space (Figure \ref{fig1}(d)).\cite{royer2001} The SAW amplitude does not significantly diminish with the propagation, and thus, counter-propagating SAWs from numerous sources superimpose in a standing-wave field, oscillating at frequency given by that of SAWs with wavelength determined by the spatial periodicity of the source.
-These vibrations are then optically detected by the diffraction of the probe beam, and the frequency spectrum of the recorded diffraction signal is typically understood as the main output of the TGS experiment.\cite{maznev_surface_1999,Stoklasova2021} The diffraction is possible thanks to the ripple (the 'transient grating') created on the surface; besides the oscillatory part arising from the acoustic standing waves, the ripple has also a non-acoustic part formed due to thermal expansion (the transient thermal grating, TTG), that can be utilized for measuring thermal diffusivity of the material.\cite{Johnson2012,Huberman2017,Dennett2018}
+In the traditional interpretation of the TGS experiment on ideally opaque samples, the interference pattern, shown in Figure \ref{fig1}(e), generates an oscillating standing-wave field forming a ripple of the surface ---the 'transient grating'--- created by counter-propagating planar surface acoustic waves (SAWs).
+The standing-wave field arises as a superposition of pulse-like SAWs propagating from individual sources (Figure \ref{fig1}(f)); as the amplitude of SAWs does not significantly diminish with propagation, the standing wave they form can be understood as a local transient resonance of the free surface, which is also where the energy remains localized.
+These vibrations are then optically detected by the diffraction of the probe beam, and the spectrum of the recorded diffraction signal is typically understood as the main acoustic output of the TGS experiment.\cite{maznev_surface_1999,Stoklasova2021} The long-duration oscillation of SAWs leads to the formation of dominant sharp peaks in the frequency spectra, at the frequency given by the velocity of SAWs and the wavelength determined by the spatial periodicity of the source.
+Similar standing wave patterns, easily detectable by TGS, are also created by pseudo-Rayleigh waves (pSAWs).\cite{Farnell1970} Besides the oscillatory part of the signal arising from the acoustic standing waves, the ripple also has a non-acoustic part formed due to thermal expansion (the transient thermal grating), that can be utilized for measuring the thermal diffusivity of the material, which is also broadly utilized in TGS experiments.\cite{Johnson2012,Huberman2017,Dennett2018}

-The standing waves are a typical far-field response to the loading, and can be understood as a local transient resonance of the free surfaces.
-For this reason, frequencies of Rayleigh-type SAWs are seen as dominant sharp peaks in the frequency spectra in TGS measurements; similar standing wave patterns, easily detectable by TGS, are also created by pseudo-Rayleigh waves (pSAWs).\cite{Farnell1970}